wp-plugins/wp-forecast/readme.txt

 Credits:

  + Barbary Jany			testing a lot and bring it to valid XHTML
- + Frans Lieshout		translation to dutch
+ + Frans Lieshout&Wim Scholtes	translation to dutch
  + Luís Reis			translation to portugues
  + Håkan Carlström		translation to swedish
  + Gabriele von der Ohe		translation to german with entities